SaimonL/CustomLogger/README.md

 ## Usage

 Custom Logger is very easy to use.
-Just use the module 'CustomLogger' anywhere and log the message in a nice view friendly coloful html page.
+Just use the module 'CustomLogger' anywhere and log the message in a nice friendly colorful html page view.
 Take a look at the examples below.

 ![Example Screenshot](https://raw.githubusercontent.com/SaimonL/repo-assets/master/customlogger/all.png)